kammaii/akorean/docs/character_encoding.md

 There are 8 bits in 1 byte.

+You have bytes in a file and without utf-8, or utf-16, or utf-32 there's no way to know what those bytes mean.

+You need to use utf-8 (or utf-16, or uft-32) to interpret those bytes int Unicode characters.

 UTF-8 uses 8 bytes to describe characters.
 UTF-16 uses 16 bytes, and UTF-32 uses
 32 bytes.